Acurast/acurast-core/pallets/acurast/README.md

 ## P256 signatures

-Acurast Data Transmitters will sign extrinsics (the `fulfill` call) using a P256 (a.k.a secp256r1) private key.
+Acurast Processors will sign extrinsics (the `fulfill` call) using a P256 (a.k.a secp256r1) private key.

 By default, Substrate does not support the P256 curve.
 Use the `acurast-p256-crypto` crate to add support for P256 signature verification.